Last Updated: June 7th, 2019

 Chai (and Other) Tea for Your Best Health

-In the end, you’ll find that chai tea is full of wonderful polyphenols and antioxidants that can boost your health and aid digestion.
+In the end, you’ll find that chai tea is full of wonderful polyphenols and antioxidants that can support your health and digestion.
 Of course, these magic compounds live in the spices and tea leaves that make up the tasty beverage: ginger, cloves, star anise, and more.

 So, why not kick off your day with a hot mug of chai tea for your health and well-being?
 And if you need an afternoon pick-me-up, you can go in for more chai without worrying that a second cup will keep you up at night.